 #5 – Backups, backups and more backups – onsite, remote onsite, and offsite.

 Along with all the other items in this article, backups are still without any doubt the must-have safety net for your network.
 Along with a good backup strategy that meets your IT demands, backups that are reliable and accessible are critical.
 You, or your IT vendor, should also be using commonsense, for example; re-locating your NAS backup device(s) from your main closet to a remote closet (if possible), or even better, moving it to a remote building.
 This can quickly provide an instant, semi-offsite, backup strategy for your company’s data.

-The limits for improving overall network security are endless!
+The possibilities for improving overall network security are endless!

-Any experienced network administrator will tell you that there is an infinite range to security when it comes to your network.
-Along with these Top 5 items, it should be noted that strong passwords, encryption, end-user due diligence, and basic common sense (let’s not forget that one!) should be incorporated in your security goals and initiatives.
+Any experienced network administrator will tell you that there is an infinite range of security when it comes to your network.
+Along with these Top 5 items, it should be noted that strong passwords, encryption, end-user due diligence, and basic common sense (let’s not forget that one!) should be incorporated into your security goals and initiatives.

 Keep in mind, these Top 5 items and concepts are very easy to implement and should be considered standard, best practices, for improving overall network security in your organization.
 It doesn’t even take a lot of time, resources, or costs to implement them properly, and it may one day save your company from cyber threats and potential disaster.